BonnierNews/exp-config/README.md

 npm install exp-config
 ```

-Create file named development.json in a folder named config in the application's root directory, such as:
+Create a file named development.json in a folder named config in the application's root directory, such as:

 ```json
 {